MohdRas/docker-basics/README.md

   - container has a port 5000.
   - file system is vitual in containers.
 - Tag - tag is basically the version of an image.
 Example - lastest/ 9.6
-- docker pull - pull an image locally.
+- docker pull - pull an image LOCALLY.
   - docker pull redis
 - docker run - pull an image & start the container.
 Optionally it will download if an image is not present on my system.
-- docker images - list down all images locally.
+- docker images - list down all images LOCALLY.
-- docker ps - list RUNNING containers.
+- docker ps - list RUNNING containers. ps standS for PROCESS STATUS.
 - docker run -d redis - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
 - docker start container_id - start a STOPPED container.
 This container_id is taken from the docker ps command.
 - docker stop container_id - stop the RUNNING container.
 This container_id is taken from the docker ps command.